-Intended outcome Success criteria Attainment for disadvantaged pupils will at least, be in line with non-disadvantages pupils for maths in Key Stage 2.
-Key Stage 2 maths outcomes for will demonstrate that more than 75% of disadvantaged students will meet the expected standard by July 2024 Attainment for disadvantaged pupils will at least, be in line with non-disadvantages pupils for writing in Key Stage 1 and Key Stage 2.
-Key Stage 1 and 2 writing outcomes for will demonstrate that more than 80% of disadvantaged students will meet the expected standard by July 2024.
-Attainment for disadvantaged pupils will at least, be in line with non-disadvantages pupils for reading in Key Stage 1 and Key Stage 2.
-Key Stage 1 and 2 reading outcomes for will demonstrate that more than 75% of disadvantaged students will meet the expected standard by July 2024.
-Attainment data for disadvantaged pupils will at least, be in line with non-disadvantaged pupils for phonics in the Year 1 Phonics Screening Check.
-Year 1 Phonics screening data will demonstrate that the percentage of disadvantaged pupils meeting the expected standard will be at least in line with their non-disadvantaged peers Disadvantaged pupils will attend in line with non-disadvantaged pupils and the number of disadvantaged students who are persistently absent will decline.
+Intended outcome Success criteria Attainment for disadvantaged pupils will at least, be in line with non disadvantages pupils for maths in Key Stage 2.
+Key Stage 2 maths outcomes for will demonstrate that more than 75% of disadvantaged students will meet the expected standard by July 2026 Attainment for disadvantaged pupils will at least, be in line with non disadvantaged pupils for writing in Key Stage 1 and Key Stage 2.
+Key Stage 1 and 2 writing outcomes for will demonstrate that more than 80% of disadvantaged students will meet the expected standard by July 2026.
+Attainment for disadvantaged pupils will at least, be in line with nondisadvantages pupils for reading in Key Stage 1 and Key Stage 2.
+Key Stage 1 and 2 reading outcomes for will demonstrate that more than 75% of disadvantaged students will meet the expected standard by July 2026

+Attainment data for disadvantaged pupils will at least, be in line with nondisadvantaged pupils for phonics in the Year 1 Phonics Screening Check.
+Year 1 Phonics screening data will demonstrate that the percentage of disadvantaged pupils meeting the expected standard will be at least in line with their nondisadvantaged peers by July 2026 Disadvantaged pupils will attend in line with non-disadvantaged pupils and the number of disadvantaged students who are persistently absent will decline.
 The overall unauthorised absence rate for all pupils will be no more than 4%.
-The attendance gap between disadvantaged pupils and their non -disadvantaged peers will reduce by 50%.
-Behavioural incidents involving non- disadvantaged pupils will decline.
+The attendance gap between disadvantaged pupils and their non -disadvantaged peers will reduce by 50% by July 2026.
+Behavioural incidents involving nondisadvantaged pupils will decline.
 Logged behavioural incidents will not disproportionately represent disadvantaged pupils.
 Wellbeing surveys, observations and discussions with pupils will indicate an improvement in how children perceive themselves and their wellbeing.